Selecting a language will automatically trigger the translation of the page content.

 Birth certificate shall be drawn up immediately by a registrar.

-in some public hospitals, a registrar maintains a shift within the maternity ward to register birth declarations.
+In some public hospitals, a registrar maintains a shift within the maternity ward to register birth declarations.

 Who shall I contact